kusor/triton-kbmapi/README.md

 due to [node-moray-sandbox](https://github.com/joyent/node-moray-sandbox).
 See that repo's README for the details.

+Unit tests can also run with:

+    npm run-script test

+and a similar command can be used to run tests with code coverage:

+    npm run-script coverage

 ## Installation

 To warn again, this is a work in progress prototype.
 You should **not** attempt